• Health

 Dr. Akkaya explained the role of thigh muscles in joint stability:

 “Thigh muscles are crucial for knee joint stability, and any loss in their strength or tone can increase mechanical stress on the joint — particularly in obese individuals, where excess body weight amplifies this burden,” Akkaya said.
-“Our group and others have previously established strong links between muscle strength, quality, function and knee osteoarthritis development.”
+“Our group and others have previously established strong links between muscle strength, quality, function, and knee osteoarthritis development.”

 Muscle Weakness Can Affect the Body

-“It’s a systemic process so it’s not just in the thigh.
+“It’s a systemic process, so it’s not just in the thigh.
 You can look at other muscles — the calves, the shoulders, the abdomen — and they will look similar,” said Dr. Miriam Bredella.

 She also pointed out how reduced muscle quality affects recovery and medical outcomes:

 “If you are in the hospital, muscle weakness increases your length of stay.
 If you have surgery, it’s a negative predictor of outcomes,” Bredella said.
 “We’ve done a lot of studies in patients with cancer.
-It increases surgical complication, tumor recurrence — it is bad.”
+It increases surgical complications, tumor recurrence — it is bad.”

 Inside the Study